 Form into patties with your hands, pressing together really well as you form them.

 I make big old patties for sandwiches and usually end up with about five but you can easily make smaller ones and get seven or eight.

 Now put about a tablespoon or so of oil in a skillet, heat it on medium heat for a minute or two, and pop those puppies in there.

 Cook until browned on both sides, flipping once (or twice if you need to, ain’t nobody gonna judge here)

 I needed a better pic so I took my skillet with the finished chicken patties out to the sunroom.

 They did a good job posing, didn’t they?
 They were probably thinking “If we’re really still, maybe she’ll hurry up and get us out of this hot skillet!”

-Those are sweet and sour green beans by the way.
-Green beans with bacon and some other delicious seasonings.
-Click here for that recipe.
 I make a huge batch of them about once a month and then freeze them in quart sized zipper seal bags to heat up whenever we need a quick side.
 They microwave well and you can’t ever tell they weren’t freshly made.
 Good stuff right there.

 As are these chicken patties.
 Goodness gracious are they ever good!